 In courts throughout the country, it is common for guardians to be appointed to assist with both the personal and financial assets of those who are the most vulnerable in our society.
-Whether it is due to illness, age, or disability, guardianship laws are in place so that a guardian can help protect an individual (or organization) from harm when the individual cannot make decisions for himself.
+Whether it is due to illness, age, or disability, guardianship laws Florida are in place so that a guardian can help protect an individual (or organization) from harm when the individual cannot make decisions for himself.

 That being said, guardianships can lend themselves to abuse.
 In many jurisdictions, abuses in the guardianship process have resulted in a number of investigations.
 Some of the abuses include mismanagement of funds, lack of proper notice to the relevant parties regarding court proceedings, and even theft of assets.

-Investigation by the Senate Special Committee on Aging
+An investigation by the Senate Special Committee on Aging

 The abuses with guardianships have gotten to such a point that they prompted a probe by the U.S. Senate Special Committee on Aging.
 The Committee sought to investigate guardianship issues, and to find workable solutions.